peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  Converts an object to a CBOR object and adds it to the end of this array.

  NOTE: This method can't be used to add a tag to an existing CBOR object.
-To create a CBOR object with a given tag, call the  `CBORObject.FromObjectAndTag
-            `  method and pass the CBOR object and the desired tag number to that method.
+To create a CBOR object with a given tag, call the  `CBORObject.FromObjectAndTag`  method and pass the CBOR object and the desired tag number to that method.

 The following example creates a CBOR array and adds several CBOR objects, one of which has a custom CBOR tag, to that array.
 Note the chaining behavior made possible by this method.

     CBORObject obj = CBORObject.NewArray() .Add(CBORObject.False) .Add(5)
             .Add("text string") .Add(CBORObject.FromObjectAndTag(9999, 1));

+ .

  <b>Parameters:</b>

  * <i>obj</i>: The parameter  <i>obj</i>
  is a CBOR object.